anestisb/android-prepare-vendor/README.md

 * Host tool binaries are provided for convenience, although with no promises that will be kept up-to-date.
 Prefer to adjust your env. with upstream versions and keep them updated.
-* It's your responsibility to flash matching baseband & bootloader images.
 * If you experience `already defined` type of errors when AOSP makefiles are included, you have other vendor makefiles that define the same packages (e.g. hammerhead vs bullhead from LGE).
 This issue is due to the developers of